 - Make the subject line interesting, intriguing, and relevant.
 As mentioned above, you shouldn’t oversell your content.
 But, you should still make your subject line enticing.
 Check out our list of best email subject lines for inspiration.

 5. Make sure the sender is easily recognized as you

 When your email shows up in your customer’s inbox, you want to make sure they know it’s from you.
 You wouldn’t ring someone’s doorbell with a mask on, right? (unless it’s Halloween of course 😉 )

-One thing you can do to help is make sure you’re using your business website domain in the sender email address.
-This helps you avoid giving off a sketchy vibe and lets your contacts take you more seriously.
+Use your business website domain in the sender email address.
+This avoids any sketchy vibes and your contacts will take you more seriously.

 When setting the sender name (the name that appears as the sender in the inbox), choose a name that includes your business name in it as well.